 Terms of business

-We will continue to accept instructions from licensed access clients as before: in the case of surveyors, on the RICS standard terms; and in the case of other licensed access clients, on the Licensed Access Terms of Work approved by the Bar Standards Board, but in each case also subject to the additional term referred to above.
+We will continue to accept instructions from licensed access clients as before.
+In the case of surveyors, this is on the RICS standard terms; and in the case of other licensed access clients, on the Licensed Access Terms of Work approved by the Bar Standards Board, but in each case also subject to the additional term referred to above.

 We do not accept instructions to act as barristers other than from solicitors and other authorised persons whose regulator is the Solicitors’ Regulation Authority or licensed access clients.